tetpsy/AutoJax/README.md

 	method:'custom'
 	//please note only 'submit' and 'custom' strings will work here. default is 'submit'.

-Now your autoJax will fire straight away, allowing you to call it in a custom function.
+Now AutoJax will fire straight away, allowing you to call it in a custom function.